 Two years later, antsy and unfulfilled, I returned to the work that I was meant to do, as I pursued my Master’s degree in Clinical Psychology at Pepperdine University.
 While attending Pepperdine, I maintained two internships at both Valley Counseling and the Pepperdine Community Counseling Center.
-After graduation, I thrillingly moved into private practice, first in Tarzana, CA, followed by my office in Beverly Hills, CA.
+After graduation, I thrillingly moved into private practice, first in Tarzana, CA in 2003, then opening my second office in Beverly Hills, CA in 2006.

 I offer day and evening appointments and welcome client questions and feedback.
 As always, I remain committed to the growth of my specializations through continuing education, research and consultation.

 Credentials / Affiliations

 Bachelor of Arts in Sociology – with Honors